riaansnyders/Elevato/Uplink.md

 ## Uplink Release Notes
 This file contains the release notes for Uplink Stratagem development.
 Change and release notes should be logged from latest to oldest (DESC).

+### Changes 2005207_2
+ - Customer Take on defects:
+ 	- Renamed Logs Tab to OnBoarding on Edit
+  - Duplication of devices on Wizard save

 ### Changes 2005207_1
  - Customer Take on defects:
  	- Server Error on Onboarding Page
   - Server Error Onboarding Completed
   - OnBoarding button not showing

 ### Changes 20042022_1
 	- State management for Wizard